0xIbra/fsme/README.md

  - `cleanDirSync`
     Allows you to remove files in a folder in a memory friendly way without having to load the list of files into memory.

+ - `countDirFiles`
+    Returns the number of files in a directory without draining the memory.